Strategy

 There are multiple perspectives to building trust, that between the vendor/partner and requesting organisation, and equally the trust between those conducting the selection and their stakeholders.

 In terms of the stakeholders and those conducting the selection, that’s where the middle-out approach really plays a critical role.
 This approach ensures all parties have a sense of involvement in the selection process and have buy-in throughout the process.
-As a result, establishing the trust relationship needed to ensure success.
+As a result, establishing the trust relationship is needed to ensure success.

 It’s slightly trickier between the vendor/partner and requesting organisation.
 At its simplest, it’s ensuring you have objective input from other customers of the vendor/partner and building the common ground between the two organisations.
 Can the vendor/partner genuinely understand, empathise and demonstrate the needs and challenges the requesting organisation has articulated?
 Are they prepared to challenge with their own thinking and experience?